CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/http/requestverb.md

 ---
 title: "RequestVerb"
 linkTitle: "RequestVerb"
-description: "Used to represent the type of request."
+description: "Used to represent the type of an HTTP request."
 weight: 1
 ---